JanGradwohl/CIBRA/README.md

 # CIBRA: Simplified System Control & Encryption in C

-CIBRA, or Comprehensive Interface for Binary and Resource Automation, is a streamlined C library for system automation, encryption, and various utility functions.
-It simplifies complex tasks like user input simulation, secure file operations, and system commands, making it ideal for enhancing C projects with advanced features easily and efficiently.
+CIBRA, short for Comprehensive Interface for Binary and Resource Automation, is a sleek C library designed for system automation, encryption, and utility functions, leveraging OpenSSL for robust security.
+It streamlines complex tasks such as user input simulation, secure file handling, and system commands, enabling the easy integration of sophisticated features into C projects.

 ## SendKeys Function